MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to-set-up-a-dynamics-crm-connection.md

      For more information about this user account and additional [!INCLUDE[crm_md](includes/crm_md.md)] setup requirements, see [Create a Dynamics CRM User for Connecting to Microsoft Dynamics NAV](How-to-prepare-dynamics-crm-for-integration.md#createuser).

 ### To set up, test, and enable a connection to [!INCLUDE[crm_md](includes/crm_md.md)]
 For all authentication types other than Office 365 authentication, you set your CRM connection up in the **CRM Connection Setup** window.
 For Office 365 authentication, you can also use the **Dynamics CRM Connection Setup** assisted setup, which is a wizard that helps you fill in the required setup fields.
-The following procedure describes how to work with fill in the fields in the **CRM Connection Setup** window manually.
+The following procedure describes how to fill in the fields in the **CRM Connection Setup** window manually.

 1. In the **Search** box, enter **CRM Connection Setup**, and then choose the related link.